 Project team: Nick Spencer (Theos) and Jonathan Chaplin (KLICE).

 A project in collaboration with and funded by the Bible Society.
-The project aims to feed some fresh Christian political thinking into the three main British political parties via the channels of the Christian groups in each party, which are partners in the project: Christian Socialist Movement; Conservative Christian Fellowship; Liberal Democrat Christian Forum.
+The project aimed to feed some fresh Christian political thinking into the three main British political parties via the channels of the Christian groups in each party, which were partners in the project: Christian Socialist Movement (now Christians on the Left); Conservative Christian Fellowship; Liberal Democrat Christian Forum.

 The first phase involved the production of three accessible publications assessing the Christian contribution to the parties’ traditions and proposing how Christian thought might contribute critically to the development of the parties’ thinking and policy.
 This phase was completed by summer 2010.
 The three writers are Stephen Backhouse (Liberal Democrats), Paul Bickley (Labour), and Joshua Hordern (Conservative).
 Jonathan Chaplin and David Landrum edited the publications.

-The second phase began with the launch of these publications at fringe meetings at the annual party conferences in September and October 2010, and is intended to issue in a full-length book discussing other political parties as well.
+The second phase consisted of the launch of these publications at fringe meetings at the annual party conferences in September and October 2010.